dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 * Deploy the API project.
 For example, [deploy to Azure](xref:host-and-deploy/azure-apps/index).
 * Run the Razor Pages or MVC app from the desktop and click on the **Test** button.
 Use the F12 tools to review error messages.
 * Remove the localhost origin from `WithOrigins` and deploy the app.
 Alternatively, run the client app with a different port.
 For example, run from Visual Studio.
 * Test with the client app.
 Use the F12 tools to review the error.
-Depending on the browser, you get an error (in the console) similar to the following:
+Depending on the browser, you get an error (in the F12 tools console) similar to the following:

   * Using Edge: